Juanelorganelo/shield-ts/README.md

 ## TODO
 - [ ] research and design an API for lighweight higher-kinded polymorphism in TypeScript
+    - [ ] as an alternative, research feasabilty of internal usage only
 - [ ] add a runtime type system with standard schema compatibility
     - [ ] research a set-theoretic foundation for the runtime type system
     - [ ] research set-theoretic HKTs